Wicked: For Good: Post-production and visual effects

-On February 6, 2024, it was confirmed that Industrial Light & Magic and Framestore provided the visual effects with Pablo Helman serving as visual effects supervisor, and that post-production work was in progress, with Chu working remotely with editor Myron Kerstein via communication through the newly released Apple Vision Pro.
-Editing on the film was paused during most of 2024 in order for Chu to finish post-production on the first film so he could understand how the sequel would continue the story.
-Post-production resumed in November 2024, immediately following the press tour and release of the first film, with editing done through Avid Media Composer.
-On October 3, 2025, Chu confirmed on Instagram that post-production had been completed.
+Industrial Light & Magic (ILM) and Framestore provided the visual effects for Wicked: For Good, with Pablo Helman serving as the production visual effects supervisor.
+On February 6, 2024, it was confirmed that post-production work was in progress, with Chu working remotely with editor Myron Kerstein via the newly released Apple Vision Pro.
+Editing was paused during most of 2024, so that Chu could finish post-production on Wicked and figure out how Wicked: For Good would continue the story.
+Post-production resumed in November 2024, following the press tour and release of Wicked, with editing done through Avid Media Composer.

-On December 16, 2024, the film's official title was unveiled as Wicked: For Good, sharing its subtitle with the name of the musical's penultimate song.
-Chu defended the title as always having been the right choice over the film's working title, Wicked: Part Two, though the latter was ultimately retained on certain international releases.
+On December 16, 2024, the title was revealed as Wicked: For Good, sharing its subtitle with the name of the musical's penultimate song.
+Chu defended the title as always having been the right choice over the working title, Wicked: Part Two, though the latter was retained on certain international releases.

 Music

-John Powell (pictured in 2008), co-composed the film's incidental underscore with Stephen Schwartz.
+John Powell (pictured in 2008) co-composed the incidental underscore with Stephen Schwartz.

-The soundtrack album for Wicked: For Good will be released by Republic Records/Verve Label Group, Grande and Erivo's respective record labels, on November 21, 2025.
-It became available for pre-saving on June 5, 2025.

-In July 2024, it was announced that John Powell had composed the incidental underscore for both films in the adaptation.
-Jeff Atmajian updated William David Brohn's original orchestrations for the songs and enlarged the orchestra from the stage version's original 23 musicians to 125 for the film.
-The musical's original music director Stephen Oremus conducted the song cues.
-Greg Wells, Oremus and Schwartz serve as music producers.
+The soundtrack album for Wicked: For Good was released on November 21, 2025, through Republic and Verve Records.
+The score album was released on December 5, 2025.
+As with Wicked, Schwartz composed the score alongside John Powell, who conducted the score cues with Gavin Greenaway.
+Jeff Atmajian updated William David Brohn's original orchestrations for the songs and enlarged the orchestra from the stage version's original 23 musicians to 125.
+The song cues were conducted by original music director Stephen Oremus.
+Schwartz, Oremus, and Greg Wells served as the soundtrack's producers.

-In January 2025, Wells revealed he was in the process of recording live instrumentals, with recording scheduled to happen in May or June 2025 with the orchestra at AIR Studios, followed by mixing over the subsequent months.
+In January 2025, Wells revealed that he and Atmajian were in the process of recording live instrumentals, with recording scheduled to happen in May or June 2025 with the orchestra at AIR Studios, followed by mixing over the subsequent months.
 Later that month, a home studio belonging to Wells was destroyed in the 2025 Palisades Fire, halting production.
-The score album will be released on December 5, 2025, and became available for pre-saving on November 17.